lonnieraymccollister/-One-Time-Pad-/README.md

 #### One Time pad keys >= message and therefore not breakable.
 Vernam -- U.S. Patent 1,310,719, issued July 22, 1919.
 The term xor was not used in the patent.
 In modern terminology, a Vernam cipher is a symmetrical stream cipher in which the plaintext is combined with a random or pseudorandom stream of data (the "keystream") of the same length, to generate the ciphertext, using the Boolean "exclusive or" (XOR) function.
 A famous example of this is the US-Moscow hotline.(point to point).
 A sufficient supply of keys have to be prepaired and distributed well in advance of a potential communication which will happen as normal.
 #### OTP Keys must be securely delivered, random, and ===>not reused.<===   There will be a definite cost to setup and maintain.
 #### In the windows 10/11 system all PRNGs in the system are SP800-90 AES_CTR_DRBG with 256-bit security strength using the df() function for seeding and re-seeding(see SP 800-90 for details).
 Random number generation is very fast.
-#### keysusbtruerng_V3 using TrueRNG V3 - USB Hardware Random Number Generator are not guessable.
+#### keysusbtruerng_V3 using TrueRNG V3 - USB Hardware Random Number Generator are not guessable.  with 10,400,000-bit security strength.
 Random number generation is slow.
 Key generation using a video camera is slower.
 Keys can be generated(keygen, videoTrng125k.py, usbrng.py) and tested with autodeletion(sp800_22_tofileloop.py-There is a specification for random numbers and a good RNG can fail up to 25%-35% of time.
 The python program runs 20x (when converted to cython 6x) slower than the USB RNG) in the directories keyscsprng, keystruerng, and keysusbtruerng_V3 for files that fail to pass the test.
 #### However -
 #### An OTP can be used to force multifactor authentication - see other repositories
 #### An OTP is Quantum secure.